 Wine with hand and foot

-The grape harvest takes place in the vineyard, then it goes to the press.
-Sounds almost like a book production – Gutenberg, who comes from Mainz, is not far and anyone who has already spent an evening with a good wine knows that it can be as interesting as a novel.
+The grapes are harvested in the vineyard and then sent to the press.
+It almost sounds like a book production – Gutenberg, who comes from Mainz, is not far away and anyone who has ever spent an evening with a good wine knows that it can be as interesting as a novel.

 Nature, earth and ice candy

-But before the machine processing, hands and feet are first put on.
-First of all, many hands are used to read and then mash with feet.
-When mashing, the skins of the grapes are torn and solid and liquid components mix.
+But before the machine processing begins, we first put our hands and feet to work.
+First, it is read with many hands and then mashed with feet.
+During mashing, the skins of the grapes are torn and the solid and liquid components mix.
 This favors the influence of phenols on the wine.
 Which ultimately determine the character and taste.
-He’s allowed to have something earthy.
-What is made possible by this procedure.
+It should have something earthy about it.
+Which is made possible by this procedure.

-Taste preferences are currently going in a direction that is associated with naturalness.
-While around the 2000s wines with clear fruit aromas were popular, which were matured very clean in stainless steel.
-For some, it tastes like ice candy.
-Earthy aromas can also be unusual, at least in more extreme variants like it can happen with “natural wine”.
+Currently, taste preferences are moving in a direction that is associated with naturalness.
+Around the 2000s, wines with clear fruit aromas that were matured very cleanly in stainless steel were popular.
+For some, this sometimes tastes like ice candy.
+Earthy aromas can also be unusual, at least in the more extreme variants that can occur with “natural wine”.

-Of course, there are also taste trends with an old cultural product such as wine.
-Even in 2021, Allendorf will not blindly follow every fashion; rather, when dealing with trends, appropriate elements will be combined with one’s own ideas and circumstances.
-This is how exciting wines are created year after year, which express the interaction of man and nature in terms of taste.
+Of course, there are also trends in taste with an old cultural product like wine.
+In 2021, Allendorf will not blindly follow every fashion; instead, it will combine suitable elements with its own ideas and circumstances in its analysis of trends.
+Year after year, exciting wines are created that express the interaction of man and nature in terms of taste.

-Wine tastes good, but it takes a lot of work
+Wine tastes good, but is a lot of work

 Nature presents new challenges every year.
-This year there were high losses in red wine due to a lot of moisture and the cherry vinegar fly.
-The conversion to a purely organic farm is also a particular challenge.
-In doing so, strict requirements must be taken into account.
+This year there were high losses in red wine due to high humidity and the cherry vinegar fly.
+Converting to a purely organic operation is also a particular challenge.
+Strict guidelines have to be observed.
 But the work is ultimately rewarded with a unique wine.
-As a winemaker, work steps have to be taken at every season to determine which quality ends up in the glass.
-Whether during cultivation and upbringing the grapes in the vineyard, or now with the grape harvest and the Mashing in.
+As a winegrower, steps have to be taken every season to determine what quality ends up in the glass.
+Whether in the cultivation and training of the grapes, i.e. the care in the vineyard, or now in the grape harvest and mashing.
 Very good and less good grapes are sorted again.
-Later, during the expansion in the cellar, the procedure can again determine how the wine will ultimately develop.
+Later, during the ageing process in the cellar, the procedure can once again determine how the wine ultimately develops.

-If all of this is done with great care and the necessary knowledge – as with Allendorf – a wine that really has hand and foot is created.
-We are already looking forward to our Riesling from the Jesuit garden, but we are happy to give this year’s harvest some time in the cellar.
+When all this is done with great care and the necessary knowledge, the result – as at Allendorf – is a wine that really has a hand and foot.
+We are already looking forward to our Riesling from the Jesuitengarten, but are happy to give this year’s harvest a little more time in the cellar.